 The medical researchers had three major findings.

 - A higher risk was found among two groups.
-First, those who abstained from alcohol but exercised.
+First, those who didn’t drink but exercised.
 And second, those who drank in moderation but didn’t exercise.
 In both cases the risk of heart disease dropped about 30% in comparison with abstaining non-exercisers.

 - The highest risk was found among those who neither drank nor exercised.
 Their risk of dying from heart disease was twice as high as those who drank moderately and exercised.

 Some people should not drink for various reasons.
-Therefore the researchers note that “physical activity can reverse some of the adverse health effects associated with alcohol abstention.”
+Therefore the researchers note that “physical activity can reverse some of the adverse health effects of alcohol abstention.”

 Resources: Exercise vs. Alcohol for Heart Health